blw-ofag-ufag/eCH-0266/README.md

 * XSDs
 * UML diagrams

 The main branch contains the work in progress.
 Proposals are in version or feature branches.
-Published versions are in Releases.
+Published versions are in releases.
 Released versions are published additionally on eCH and on BLW/OFAG/UFAG websites.

 For broader discussions, please see https://github.com/blw-ofag-ufag/eCH-0266/discussions